kevinpapst/AdminLTEBundle/Resources/docs/twig_widgets.md

 # Twig widgets

-In order to simplify the usage of widget and info boxes, and to help with a consitent look and feel throughout your application, the bundle provides an [embeddable][3] template for the [box-widget][1] and the [infobox-widget][2].
+In order to simplify the usage of widget and info boxes, and to help with a consistent look and feel throughout your application, the bundle provides an [embeddable][3] template for the [box-widget][1] and the [infobox-widget][2].

 ## Global configuration